JackWink/sodium-jni/README.md

 ## What's the difference?

-Kalium is a very sensible wrapper over libsodium, but has a dependency on `jnr-ffi`.
+Kalium is a very sensible Java wrapper over libsodium that depends on `jnr-ffi`.
+Kalium takes an OOP approach whereas Sodium-JNI provides a completely static API, and attempts to use Java primatives over library defined classes.

 Kalium-JNI mimics the Kalium API, but wraps libsodium using SWIG and the JNI.
-However, it doesn't seem to export and call `sodium_init` which makes me wary.
-Sodium-JNI started as a fork, but has diverged significantly in both the build process and wrapper API.
+Sodium-JNI exports more functions (`sodium_init`, etc.) and doesn't attempt to provide an OOP wrapper.
+Sodium-JNI started as a fork of Kalium-JNI, but has diverged significantly in both the build process and wrapper API.

 ## Building Requirements